Landscape-CV/PyTLidar/README.md

 # Installation

-The release version of PyTLidar can be installed as a standard python package
+The release version of PyTLidar can be installed as a standard python package.

+**Note**: Due to Open3d dependency.
+Python version must be between Python 3.8 and 3.11 (inclusive)

 ```
 pip install PyTLidar